aaryaamoharir/OS_Project2/devlog.md

 for the customer to process that the teller is ready and for it to be able to pick the customer that it wants so I'm working on that right now.

+## **6:41PM**
+Honestly, I'm super lost in my own code right now and I'm scared that I don't really know what's going on so I'll copy paste what I have over somewhere and start it again